 Enter the Protagonist of Our Story – a Sheep

-In October 2019 Ralph noticed an attractive sheep on the golf course – with a large, jet black, face and a thick coat of brown fur.
+In October 2019 Ralph noticed an attractive sheep on the golf course – with a large, jet black face and a thick coat of brown fur.
 The amount of fur was striking, and it was luxuriant, wavy, and light brown in color.
-The sheep w grazing was along with a few goats and a lady was tending to them.
+The sheep was grazing along with a few goats, and a lady was tending to them.

 “My! that looks like good wool material”, he thought.

 He had a flash of an idea – maybe this sheep’s wool can be spun and blended with Eri silk, the fiber that is the primary focus of Muezart?